Iowa Independent Adjuster and Public Adjuster Bond Requirements, Cost & Filing Guide

 Multi-State Independent Adjusters and Public Adjusters

 Working across state lines is common during catastrophe seasons and for national programs.
-Keep each independent adjuster or public adjuster license organized so bonds do not lapse or get filed incorrectly.
+Keep each independent adjuster or public adjuster license organized so financial responsibility filings do not lapse or get filed incorrectly.

 Bonds Are State Specific

-Most states require a separate bond that matches the exact license name, bond form, filing authority, and principal information.
+Most states require a separate bond or financial responsibility filing that matches the exact license name, bond form, filing authority, and principal information.

 Filing Methods Vary

-Some regulators accept electronic filing, while others require original signed and sealed bonds, copies of signed bond forms, or portal uploads.
+Some regulators accept electronic upload, while others require email submission, original signed bonds, or state-specific submission steps.

 Pricing Varies by State